niharhEAVR/Cohort-3.0-Webdev/class_32/notes/01_slide.md

 ### New Skill Learned

--> PubSub for handling the multiple ws servers
+-> PubSub for handling the multiple ws servers or Scalling the websockets servers